zishugshan/zishugshan/README.md

 #### Bio

-- 🏢 I'm currently pursuing Bachelors in Computer Science at **MANIT Bhopal**
+- 🏢 Completed a Bachelor’s degree in Computer Science from **MANIT Bhopal**
 - ⚙️ I use daily: `.cpp` on **Leetcode**
 - 🌍 I'm mostly active within the **DSA Discussions**
 - 🌱 Learning all about **ReactJs and NodeJs**